๐Ÿ Home ๐Ÿงฎ Calculators

 Investment Risk Avg Return Best For

-Index Funds (Stocks) Medium 10%/year Long-term growth
+Index Funds (Stocks) Medium 10%/year (50yr avg) Long-term growth

-Bonds Low 4%/year Stability
+Bonds (10-yr Treasury) Low 4.4%/year (current) Stability

-Individual Stocks High Varies Speculation
+Individual Stocks High Varies widely Speculation

-Bitcoin Very High Varies Inflation hedge
+Bitcoin Very High โ€” today Inflation hedge

-Savings Account None 0.5%/year Emergency fund
+High-Yield Savings None 4.5%/year (current) Emergency fund

 Investment Mistakes to Avoid